opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cce_node_v3.md

 * `public_key` - (Optional) The Public key.
 Changing this parameter will create a new cluster resource.

+* `private_ip` - (Optional) Private IP of the CCE node.
+Changing this parameter will create a new resource.

 * `preinstall` - (Optional) Script required before installation.
 The input value can be a Base64 encoded string or not.
   Changing this parameter will create a new resource.